-Discussion 8: Linked Lists, Efficiency
+Discussion 8: Linked Lists

-Now switch to Pensieve:
+Switch to Pensieve:

-• Everyone: Go to discuss.pensieve.co and log in with your @berkeley.edu email, then enter your group number.
-(Your group number is the number of your Discord channel.)
+• Everyone: Go to pensieve.co, log in with your @berkeley.edu email, and enter your group number (which was in the email that assigned you to this lab).

 Once you're on Pensieve, you don't need to return to this page; Pensieve has all the same content (but more features).
 If for some reason Penseive doesn't work, return to this page and continue with the discussion.